panoply/spx/readme.md

 # Recommendations

-In order to get the most of this module below are a few recommendations developers should consider when leveraging it within in their projects.
+In order to get the most out of this module below are a few recommendations developers should consider when leveraging it within in their projects.
+The project was developed for our use cases and while it can be appropriated into other projects there are still a couple of minor features and/or capabilities that need work, so please bare that in mind.

+### Scripts

+JavaScript evaluation between navigations is supported when contained `<script>` elements are contained within the document `<head>` but this highly discouraged.
+Avoid inline/external JavaScript and instead leverage dynamic imports (`import('.')`) within your bundle, similar to SPA architecture.

+### Styles

+Stylesheet and inline CSS evaluation between navigations is not yet supported.
+This means you need to load CSS files at runtime and any `<style>` and `<link rel="stylesheet>` elements which exist thereafter will be ignored, unless contained within targets elements.
+This is something we will support post-beta.

 ### Pre-fetching

 The pre-fetching capabilities this Pjax variation provides can drastically improve the speed of rendering.
 When used correctly pages will load instantaneously between navigations.
-By default, the pre-fetching features are opt-in and require attribute annotation but you can customize how, when and where pjax should execute a pre-fetch.
+By default, the pre-fetching features are opt-in and require attribute annotation but you can customize how, where and when pjax should execute a pre-fetch.

 ### Stimulus

 This module was developed as a replacement for [turbo](https://github.com/hotwired/turbo) so leveraging it together with [stimulus.js](https://stimulusjs.org/) is the preferred usage.
 Stimulus is a very simple framework and when working with SSR projects it helps alleviate the complications developers tend to face.
-The reason one would choose this project over Turbo comes to performance as this module is much faster and smaller than turbo.
+The reason one would choose this project over Turbo comes down to performance as this module is much faster and smaller than turbo, it's also not riddled with class OOP design patterns, just functions bae,fFunctions, functions functions.

 ### Minification

 By default, all fetched pages are stored in memory so for every request the HTML dom string response is saved to cache.
 The smaller your HTML pages the more performant the rendering engine will be.
-In addition to minification it is generally good practice to consider using semantic HTML5 as much as possible so as to negate the amount of markup pages require.
+In addition to minification it is generally good practice to consider using semantic HTML5 as much as possible this will help negate the amount of markup pages require.

 ### JavaScript

-Inline javascript contained within `<script></script>` tags should be placed in your documents `<head>` element.
-Script tags will be evaluated and executed on a per-page basis.
-You can prevent scripts from being re-evaluated by attributing them with `data-pjax-eval="false"` attributes.
-When script tags contain this attribute they will be executed only once and never again after that.
-Scripts which reference JavaScript files, ie: `<script src="*"></script>` are evaluated only onceonce and never again unless attributed with a `data-pjax-eval="true"` attribute.

-The best possible approach is to initialize JavaScript with `pjax.on('load', () => {})` method event.
-This way you can be sure it will load between navigations and improve performance.
+The best possible approach is to initialize JavaScript like Google Analytics and scripts which require per-page execution is to use the `pjax.on('load', function(){})` method event.
+This way you can be sure it will load between navigations.

 # Usage